PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 12:19:01
+Last updated: 2024-04-08 12:19:36
-Random Quote: Sam: "They might be a part of the big three."
-Bucky: "What big three?"
-Sam: "Androids, aliens and wizards."
-Bucky: "That's not a thing."
-Sam: "That's definitely a thing." - Sam Wilson
+Random Quote: That went surprisingly well.
+You came off like a naive idiot - and naive idiots are not a threat. - Viktor Bryukhanov